ZbigniewKopertowski/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/semantic_repository_enabler.rst

 scalability, and resiliency.
 It should be able to scale up and down to meet the needs of a specific use case.

+This enabler has reached a TRL of 6 during the execution of the ASSIST-IoT project.

 Features